 6. Foster a customer-centric mindset.

-Everyone wants to feel appreciated.
-By training and rewarding your employees so they want to provide amazing service, encouraging empathy, and making sure they always live up to any promises made, your customers will feel special, and your employees will be happier.
-According to The Keen Folks, 80% of consumers say their experience is as important as its products and services.
+Why this works: By training and rewarding your employees so they want to provide amazing service, encouraging empathy, and making sure they always live up to any promises made, your customers will feel special, and your employees will be happier.

 7. Show them they’re special.